nathan-a-king/website/content/posts/the-mirror-that-learned-to-speak.md

 ## Closing Reflection

 ELIZA didn't understand, yet people found comfort in her words.
-GPT understands patterns far deeper than ELIZA ever could, yet still less than the people who use it.
+Modern LLMs understand patterns far deeper than ELIZA ever could, yet still less than the people who use it.

 What's changed is not the presence of intelligence, but the **sophistication of our reflection** — and perhaps that's enough.
 Every tool humanity has created, from language to mathematics, has been a form of cognitive scaffolding, a way to think beyond our natural limits.